TwidgeVR/attprefabulator/README.md

 <a href="https://github.com/edencomputing/attprefabulator/releases/"><img src="public/images/prefabulator_controls.png" width="30%" height="30%" alt="Prefab Controls"></a>

 ### Release Notes
+- v1.8.2 - Fixed an issue with connecting to servers.
+Disabled the hand camera follow feature, this is too resource intensive on the server right now.
+Added a new app icon by Gasher!
+Thanks Gasher!

+- v1.8.1 - Added touch input support, which also fixes using Control buttons with Oculus touch trigger input.
+Updated some dependencies that had security concerns.

 - v1.8.0 - Experimental hand camera follow feature

 - v1.7.0 - Snap groups to ground!
 Fixed issue with accidentally deleting yourself or other protected prefabs as part of a group.
 Cloning regular objects works now!.
 Cloned objects will also spawn offset by 1 meter in the 'up' direction for visibility.
 Cloning now uses the save/load connection to prevent interruption since it can take some time on large groups.